Tesla drives toward $1 trillion club on record Hertz order - Up News Info

 Article content

-Interim Hertz Chief Executive Mark Fields in an interview told Reuters the order, delivered by the end of 2022, will primarily be Model 3 vehicles.
-Tesla vehicles will start being available at Hertz rental facilities in November.
+Interim Hertz Chief Executive Mark Fields told Reuters the order will primarily be Model 3 vehicles.
+Hertz customers can rent a Tesla starting in November and the company will have 3,000 chargers in 65 markets by the end of 2022, he added.
+By the end of 2023, Fields said his firm will have 4,000 chargers in 100 markets.

-“We absolutely believe that this is going to be competitive advantage for us,” Fields said of the Tesla order.
+“We absolutely believe that this is going to be competitive advantage for us,” Fields said of the Tesla order, due to be delivered by the end of 2022.
 “We want to be a leader in mobility… Getting customers experience with electrified vehicles is an absolute priority for us.”

+Hertz, which requires customers to refuel gasoline-powered rental cars on return or pay a fee, said for now customers will not have to return Teslas fully recharged.

 Advertisement